shamim0754/designpattern/readme.md

 ## Factory Method pattern ##

-Factory Method pattern says that define an factory(interface or abstract class) for creating an object	without exposing the creation logic to the App client.
+Factory pattern is an factory(interface or abstract class) is responsible for creating an object.As a result No need to create object of App client.

 Step 1 : <br>
 Create an interface or abstract class